AnaisCaire/42_PythonPiscine/README.md

 errors?
 This helps provide a clearer code hierarchy making the error messages more specific and having a stronger foundation if a problem arraises.

+# Ex3

+okay so the try block is not to code what might fail ! its the __Working Zone__ There should be the entire normal operation with : the protection.

+concept of the "Happy path" == the execution if nothing fails is in the try block.

+the role of __Finally__:
+The finally block is unique because it doesn't care if the "Happy Path" finished or if you jumped to the "Error Path".
+It is the Cleanup Crew that ensures the system is always closed, protecting your hardware from staying "open" indefinitely